Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 Are there cost-effective alternatives?

-- email sales letters to targeted prospects and existing customers;
+- sales emails to targeted prospects and existing customers;

 - direct mail to a mailing list that closely matches your target market;